upavadi/TngApi/README.md

  -  Above reports use Individual hyperlinks to the 'Family' page

  -  `[upavadi_pages__tng_proxy]` - TNG Index page redirect
- -  `[upavadi_pages__submitumage]` - Upload photos.
+ -  `[upavadi_pages__submitimage]` - Upload photos.
 This shortcode saves the image but does not store image data at present.
 Work In Progress.

 ## Patches & contributions
 This is very much a work in progress so please feel free to fork and submit pull requests.